yazgoo/fuse_kafka/README.md

 Fuse-kafka must never make your filesystem accesses hang.
 Although this should be considered as a major bug, this might happen since the soft is still young.
-You can install a script call in your crontab so that any FS hanging is umounted (the check will occur every minute).
+You can run a daemon so that any FS hanging is umounted (the check will occur every minute).
 To do so on an installed instance:

-    # service fuse_kafka cleanup
+    # service fuse_kafka_umounter start

 To do so on a source based instance:

-    $ ./src/fuse_kafka.py cleanup
+    $ ./src/fuse_kafka.py start

 setup.sh options